-The most striking feature is that the pulse rate is above the ‘accepted’ level for a number of hours and is what myself and many others would define as ‘persistent tachycardia’ (PT) –
+The most striking feature is that the pulse rate is above the ‘accepted’ level for several hours and is what myself and many others would define as ‘persistent tachycardia’ (PT) –

 ’I’ll huff and I’ll puff…’

-However, like many things in medicine, you will not necessarily find this written in any textbooks or scholarly articles and no specific definition currently exists.
+However, like many things in medicine, you will not necessarily find this written in any textbooks or scholarly articles, and no specific definition currently exists.
 When does it become persistent?
 2hrs?
 4hrs?
-Personally, using the charts above, it would be at 1300-1400hrs but this is an evidence void.
+Using the charts above, it would be at 1300-1400hrs, but this is an evidence void.

-So, what’s it all about and why does it matter?
+So, what’s it all about, and why does it matter?
 Well, this article isn’t about cardiovascular physiology or the mechanism of sepsis.
-My hope is to make you think, really think, about what might be going on.
+I hope to make you think, really think, about what might be going on.

 ’I’ll blow your house down’